-1. Patient: Well, I haven't been feeling very well recently.
+1. Doctor: Good morning.
+What brings you here today?
+Patient: Well, I haven't been feeling very well recently.
 Doctor: Patient: I have been experiencing severe headaches for the past two weeks and my eyes hurt, too.

 - a.
 Can you please describe your symptoms?

 - b.
 Have you been to an optician before?

 - c.
 How long have you had it for?

 - d.
 Did you get any medication for your headache?